moonisali/Learning_Python/README.md

 A program that reminds you, it is BREAK-TIME! with the best of Mozart.

-An attempt at the simplest Hangman -game
+An attempt at a Hangman -game (coded procedurally)